Elie-A/QANexusTS/README.md

 ## Issues, Bug Reporting

-If you encounter any issues or bugs, please report them on the [IssuesTracker]https://github.com/Elie-A/QANexusTS/issues with detailed step on how to reproduce the issue
+If you encounter any issues or bugs, please report them on the [IssuesTracker](https://github.com/Elie-A/QANexusTS/issues) with detailed steps on how to reproduce the issue

 ## Improvements, Suggestions